-I'm a Post-Doctoral researcher at the Cagliari Astronomical Observatory, in Italy.
+I'm staff Researcher at the Cagliari Astronomical Observatory, in Italy.

 I study Neutron Stars and Black Holes, the most dense objects known in Astrophysics (and so, generally referred to as compact objects).
 For example, a neutron star packs 1.5 times the mass of the Sun in about 20 km; a black hole of 3 times the mass of the Sun can be even smaller!